🏗️

 Try experimenting with modifying the position of the call to WithAnimation() or passing a custom duration (600ms is the default value) or easing function (Linear is the default).

-Many other properties are animatable by default but you can create custom animation with more complex algorithms for other properties or combinations of properties.
+Many other properties are animatable by default, but you can create custom animations with more complex algorithms for other properties or combinations of properties.\